 How Granite Stones were Cut, Carved and Customized: Series of holes were created in the granite block.
-The holes can be deeper or surfacial based on the requirement.
-Then wooden sticks were filled in those holes, water is poured on the holes.
+The holes could be deeper or surfacial based on the requirement.
+Then wooden sticks were filled in those holes, water was poured in the holes.
 After a long period of time the rocks would break.
 And in similar manner, customized Granite blocks were cut.

 6. Secret passages in Thanjavur (Tanjore) Big temple

 A dedicated secret passage was created to connect different secret places in hidden mesh-like structure.
 It is decorated with distinct features depicting Vedic history of Bharat (India).
 While roaming through secret passages, it is impossible to come back to the starting point, as no one knows the route to reach the inter-places meshed to each other.
 That is the reason, most of the underground and secret passages are closed for the common public and archaeologists.